 - Dust a board with flour and keep some flour on hand for more dusting as needed.
 Take out a 2 1/2 inch biscuit cutter.

 - Pat all the dough in a rough circle 3/4 inch high.
 Then grease and flour your cutter and press straight down into the dough, punching out the shape.

 - Continue until you run out of dough, dusting the cutter with more flour in between cuts.
 You can gather the remaining dough and repeat the patting and cutting process once.

 - If you wish, add a few chocolate chips or strawberries to the top of the scones before baking.

-- Once your scones are shaped, divide them between the two baking sheets and bake for 14-16 minutes, or until the scones are golden brown.
+- Bake for 14-16 minutes, or until the scones are golden brown.
 Transfer immediately to a cooling rack.
 Serve warm.

-If you don't have buttermilk, you can use ½ cup plain yogurt (not greek style) mixed with ¼ cup milk.
+- Buttermilk substitution: If you don't have buttermilk, you can use 1/2 cup plain yogurt (not Greek style) mixed with 1/4 cup milk.

 - Other scone shapes: For drop scones - divide the dough into twelve portions and pat them into rough balls.
 For wedge scones - divide the dough in half and pat each half into a circle about 3/4 of an inch high.
 Cut each circle into 6 wedges.